-- 2.1 Applicant Leadership but Shared Responsibility - 2.1.1 It is the applicant's role to lead, drive, manage and mainly fund pre-application involvement to an agreed standard (see below). - 2.1.2 Ensuring a positive and professional relationship also depends on contributions from the other key parties, especially the Charlton community. - 2.1.3 For large projects a 'Consultation Steering Group' can be of value, with representation from the applicant, Charlton and, if relevant, Test Valley Borough Council.
+- 2.1 Applicant Leadership but Shared Responsibility - 2.1.1 It is the applicant's role to lead, drive, manage and mainly fund preapplication involvement to an agreed standard (see below). - 2.1.2 Ensuring a positive and professional relationship also depends on contributionsfrom the other key parties, especially the Charlton community. - 2.1.3 For large projects a 'Consultation Steering Group' can be of value, with representation from the applicant, Charlton and, if relevant, Test Valley-Borough Council.

-- 2.1.4 Charlton Parish Council will make available to each applicant, an Addendum of local information and contacts to supplement the Protocol.
-(See Section 3.1) - 2.1.5 Charlton Parish Council will also assist the applicant with finding venues for events and with their promotion.
-If appropriate, cost coverage for such tasks can be agreed with the applicant. - 2.1.6 Charlton Parish Council should make available any relevant information about their strategic plans (e.g. relevant policies), standards (e.g. for parking) and procedures (e.g. key Committee dates).

-2.2 Openness and Transparency

-- 2.2.1 This Protocol is designed to build trust between all parties to deliver an agreed outcome. - 2.2.2 As far as possible, all aspects of the process should be open and transparent for all, so regular sharing and regular feedback, especially to the community, is crucial.
-Where appropriate, this will be done on behalf of all parties rather than one (e.g. a jointly produced leaflet or newsletter). - 2.2.3 Closed session meetings, e.g. between applicant and Charlton Parish Council or between applicant and TVBC, may be needed on occasion but should be carefully recorded and the minutes agreed between all parties before being openly available and included in the summary report (see below). - 2.2.4 There can, however, be issues of genuine commercial confidentiality for an applicant, (e.g. on an option for a site or if bidding for one), or Charlton Parish or residents where they hold land or access to it.
+- 2.1.4 Charlton Parish Council will make available to each applicant, an Addendum-of-local information and contacts to supplement the Protocol.
+(See Section 3.1) - 2.1.5 Charlton Parish Council will also assist the applicant with finding venues forevents and with their promotion.
+If appropriate, cost coverage for such tasks canbe agreed with the applicant. - 2.1.6 Charlton Parish Council should make available any relevant information about-their strategic plans (e.g. relevant policies), standards (e.g. for parking) and procedures (e.g. key Committee dates). - 2.2 Openness and Transparency - 2.2.1 This Protocol is designed to build trust between all parties to deliver an agreed outcome. - 2.2.2 As far as possible, all aspects of the process should be open and transparent for all, so regular sharing and regular feedback, especially to the community, is crucial.
+Where appropriate, this will be done on behalf of all parties rather than one (e.g. a jointly produced leaflet or newsletter). - 2.2.3 Closed session meetings, e.g. between applicant and Charlton Parish Council or between applicant and TVBC, may be needed on occasion but should becarefully recorded and the minutes agreed between all parties before being openly available and included in the summary report (see below). - 2.2.4 There can, however, be issues of genuine commercial confidentiality for an applicant, (e.g. on an option for a site or if bidding for one), or Charlton Parishor residents where they hold land or access to it.
 Though commercially confidential, key final outcomes should be shared openly. - 2.3 Agreed Community - 2.3.1 The 'community' is not just those living next door to a site or with direct views of it (or any future development).
 It includes all those whose lives, work or responsibilities could be noticeably affected by it.
-Because there is no precise definition for this, Charlton Parish Council will take the broadest view. - 2.3.2 It can for example include: - those potentially affected by traffic or noise or visual impact some way away from a site; - some external event, e.g. Natural England if there is a wildlife impact, or the Environment Agency etc. - 2.3.3 It is important to secure an informal written agreement to any definition, while recognising that some aspects of it can, and perhaps should, change as a project evolves.
+Because there is no precise definition for this, Charlton Parish Council will take the broadest view. - 2.3.2 It can for example include: - those potentially affected by traffic or noise or visual impact some way away from a site: - some external event, e.g. Natural England if there is a wildlife impact, or the Environment Agency etc. - 2.3.3 It is important to secure an informal written agreement to any definition, while-recognising that some aspects of it can, and perhaps should, change as a project evolves. - 2.4 Agreed Scope - 2.4.1 It is noted that for some projects there can be many aspects up for discussion, for others the list can be very short.
+See Section 5.2 for a possible long list.